isomerpages/pa-cdcnw-deprecated/_cohesion/May 2023/Interfaith Network: A Day at BW Monastery.md

 </div>

 <div style="padding: 30px 0px;">
-<p style="font-size: 16px; line-height: 26px;">As a multiracial and religious society, it’s important to understand and appreciate different cultures and religions.
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">As a multiracial and religious society, it’s important to understand and appreciate different cultures and religions.
 Through Interfaith Network @ North West, we can learn about one another’s faith, and strengthen the racial and religious harmony in our community.</p>

-<p style="font-size: 16px; line-height: 26px;">Here, we embark on one such visit to the BW Monastery.
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">Here, we embark on one such visit to the BW Monastery.
 Through the eyes of a student leader, we gain insights into what it means to appreciate interfaith harmony. </p>
 </div>

 <div style="width: 100%; background: #F5E1E0;" class="rounded20">